 Massage is a therapeutic modality frequently used as complementary care in the clinical care setting.
 Oncology massage is the adaptation of massage techniques to safely nurture the body of someone affected by cancer or its treatments.
 Clinical research is showing that massage can improve some cancer treatment side effects.

 - Decreased anxiety

 - Improved sleep

 - Greater sense of well-being

 In consideration of the massage adaptations required during and after cancer treatments, oncology massage education for massage therapists is essential for clinical safety and therapeutic benefit.
-All therapists at the Hult Center for Health Living have received this specialized training meeting the national Society for Oncology Massage (click here for info) standards of practice.
+All therapists at the Hult Center for Healthy Living have received this specialized training meeting the National Society for Oncology Massage (click here for info) standards of practice.

 Please call the Hult Center at 309-692-6650 to schedule your appointment today!